crguezl/vuejs-fundamentals/README.md

 Follow the course and build the *Shopping List* web app.

 1. Leave your solution in the file [index.html](index.html) of the `main` branch, initially empty.
-2. There is a file [main.css](main.css) with the styles used during the course
+2. There is a file [main.css](main.css) with the styles used during the course.
+Use it.
-3. The file [solution.html](solution.html) contains the final solution
+3. The file [solution.html](solution.html) contains the final solution.
+Check your progress against it.
-4. You can see the final solution running here <https://crguezl.github.io/vuejs-fundamentals/solution.html>
+4. You can check how it has to look at the end here <https://crguezl.github.io/vuejs-fundamentals/solution.html>

 Be sure to follow these steps:

+### Initial Steps

 - [ ] Write initial HTML with a shopping-list div
 - [ ] Load and Instanciate Vue add data and Vue template syntax to interpolate